-- Cut two strips that are about 1" longer than the long sides of your fabric postcard.
+- Cut two strips that are about 1-inch longer than the long sides of your fabric postcard.

 - Center and sew a strip to one long edge of the postcard as you did the shorter side strips.
 Flip the strip open but do not press in place yet.

-- Referring to the photo above, trim a portion of each strip end, leaving little fabric flaps across from the seam allowance on each side.
-The flaps are tidier with 1/4" seams than they are with narrower seam allowances.
+- Referring to the photo, trim a portion of each strip end, leaving little fabric flaps across from the seam allowance on each side.
+The flaps are tidier with 1/4-inch seams than they are with narrower seam allowances.